mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 **Coalescing the join keys is load-bearing, not cosmetic.** The final CTE reads every identity column from the SERP side, so without the `coalesce` a sap-only row would emit a `null` `submission_date`, `client_id`, `source`, `country` and `sample_id`. `submission_date` is the fatal one: the table is day-partitioned on it with `require_partition_filter: true`, so those rows would land in the `__NULL__` partition and be unreachable to any query that filters by date — which is every query. `sample_id` matters too, since it is the clustering field.

-**The five grain keys and `sample_id` coalesce all three sides**, SERP then SAP then legacy, for the same reason.
-A legacy-only row is reachable by construction — `legacy_parity_counters_cte` assigns the sentinel `unknown_code` to orphan ad rows, a value neither pipeline can produce — so leaving legacy out of the coalesce would publish rows with a wholly `null` grain and populated counters, all of them colliding on one grain tuple.
+**On the five grain keys and `sample_id`, the legacy argument is load-bearing for a second reason.** A legacy-only row is reachable by construction — `legacy_parity_counters_cte` assigns the sentinel `unknown_code` to orphan ad rows, a value neither pipeline can produce — so leaving legacy out of the coalesce would publish rows with a wholly `null` grain and populated counters, all of them colliding on one grain tuple.
 No key becomes nullable in the process: legacy's `partner_code` is the sentinel rather than `null`, and its `submission_date` and `search_access_point` come from the partition filter and a fixed list.

 **Anything derived from a published column is derived after the coalesce.** `os_version_major` and `os_version_minor` are computed in `final_cte` from the coalesced `os`, `os_version` and `windows_build_number`, so a row's derived value and the inputs it publishes always come from the same side.
 Deriving per side and coalescing the two results separately breaks that, because each column then picks its winner independently: a row can publish one side's `windows_build_number` beside a release name the other side computed without it, and nothing in the row says so.

 #### Counts and sums are zero, never null

 Every count and sum in this CTE falls back to `0`.
-A row that reaches this CTE from one side only has no counterpart on the other side for that client, date, engine, partner code and access point, so zero is the count rather than an unknown.
+A row that reaches this CTE from one source only has no counterpart on the others for that client, date, engine, partner code and access point, so zero is the count rather than an unknown.

 The trade-off is that a zero no longer distinguishes "no activity" from "the other side's data is missing or late".
 Conditions where SAP is recorded but not SERP are mostly on engines where we have not instrumented SERP metrics at all.
 If needed, look at the search provider to check uncertainty.